rodrigueg/rodrigueg.github.io/content/background.md

 <span style='text-align: justify;'>

-Rodrigue got his Bachelor's degree in Applied Math and Computer Science in 2017 at the University of Bordeaux (France).
-During his degree, he got to explore various aspects of Mathematics and Computer Science.
+In 2017, Rodrigue earned his Bachelor’s degree in “Mathematics and Computer Science Applied to Social Sciences, specialization in Economics and Management” from the University of Bordeaux (France).
+During his studies, he had the opportunity to acquire strong skills in both mathematics and computer science.

-In the field of Mathematics, among other classes, Rodrigue took classes of inferential statistics, econometrics, topology, and linear algebra.
+In mathematics, Rodrigue gained expertise in inferential statistics, econometrics, topology, and linear algebra.

-In the field of Computer Science, Rodrigue got to learn various programming languages.
-He has an expertise in Python, R and SQL but he also has the basics in \\(\LaTeX\\), MATLAB, SAS, Java, HTML, CSS, and PHP.
+In computer science, he developed strong programming skills.
+He is particularly proficient in Python, R, and SQL, and also possesses advanced skills in \(\LaTeX\), MATLAB, SAS, Java, HTML, CSS, and PHP.

-    Rodrigue received his Bachelor's degree with honors.
+    Rodrigue graduated with honors.

 </span>